eugenewebdevs/python-quick-start/README.md

 Create an account at [https://www.mycompiler.io/](https://www.mycompiler.io/) to run code for free!

-Just visit provided links and hit run to execute the code, or "fork" (this means copy to your account )and update the code with your changes.
+Just visit provided links and hit run to execute the code, or "fork" (this means copy to your account )and edit your copy the code with new changes.

 [Online - hello.py](https://www.mycompiler.io/view/DAzSLjGr0mH)